 - Vegetables: Sautéed vegetables make this dish complete and balanced.
 I went with a colorful mix of peppers, onions, and zucchini.
 But feel free to use other vegetables like mushrooms, broccoli, or extra peppers.

-Corn vs. Flour Tortilla: The traditional recipe uses corn tortillas.
+Note about Corn vs. Flour Tortilla: The traditional recipe uses corn tortillas.
 I prefer flour tortillas since they are more flexible, don't rip while assembling, and hold their shape much better if you're assembling this casserole ahead of time.

 Scroll to the recipe card for a detailed list of ingredients and quantities.

-How to Make Chicken Enchiladas Verde
+How to Make Green Chicken Enchilada Casserole

 This is a two-part recipe - one for the filling and one for the assembly.
 Here are the step-by-step directions:

-1. Pressure Cook Green Sauce with Chicken
+Step 1: Pressure Cook Green Sauce with Chicken

-Saute veggies: Turn on Saute mode and adjust to High/More.
+- Saute veggies: Turn on Saute mode and adjust to High/More.
 When hot, add oil, chopped onion, peppers, and zucchini (if using).
 Saute for 2 minutes.
 Remove in a plate and keep aside for later.
 Cancel saute (Pic 1).

-Deglaze the pot: Add water and scrape off any brown bits that may have stuck while sautéing veggies.
+- Deglaze the pot: Add water and scrape off any brown bits that may have stuck while sautéing veggies.
 Now add 2 tablespoons of taco seasoning and stir.
 (Pic 2).

-Add chicken and salsa: Add chicken breast and top with salsa verde.
-Coat the chicken well but do not stir (to prevent the burn message) (Pic 3).
+- Add chicken and salsa: Add chicken breast and top with salsa verde.
+Coat the chicken well, but do not stir (to prevent the burn message) (Pic 3).

-2. Assemble Enchiladas & Bake
+Step 2.
+Assemble Enchiladas & Bake

-In the meantime, stir in 2 tablespoons of sour cream to the sauce and whisk until combined.
+- Shred chicken and thicken sauce: Preheat the oven to 375°F. Remove the chicken from the sauce and let it rest for 5 minutes.
+In the meantime, add 2 tablespoons of sour cream to the sauce and whisk until combined.
 Shred the chicken using two forks or dice it into bite-size pieces (Pic 1).

-Coat tortilla with sauce: Working with one tortilla at a time, spread just enough sauce to coat the tortilla on both sides.
+- Coat tortilla with sauce: Working with one tortilla at a time, spread just enough sauce to coat the tortilla on both sides.
 Alternatively, dip the tortilla in sauce and place it flat on a cutting board or plate (Pic 3).

-Pour sauce: Pour the remaining green sauce over the prepared enchiladas and top with the remaining cheese (Pic 5).
+- Pour sauce: Pour the remaining green sauce over the prepared enchiladas and top with the remaining cheese (Pic 5).

 Alternative Method: Skillet Enchiladas

-This method works great for 1 to 2 serving size.
-Add a ladle of sauce to a non-stick skillet.
+- Add a ladle of sauce to a non-stick skillet.
 Place 2 to 4 assembled enchiladas in the skillet.
 Top with sauce, followed by shredded cheese.

-Cover with a lid and cook for 7 to 8 minutes on low heat until the cheese melts.
+- Cover with a lid and cook on low heat for 7 to 8 minutes until the cheese melts.
 Garnish with chopped cilantro and enjoy!

 Serving Suggestions

-How to Store & Meal Prep
+How to Store, Freeze & Meal Prep

 - To cook from frozen, remove the plastic wrap and cover it with a fresh piece of lightly greased foil.
 Bake in a preheated oven at 375°F for 50-60 minutes.